-5.4.4.
+4.4.4.
 Interacting with the services

-Typically the domain objects have little need to interact with the 'CommandContext' and 'Command' directly; what is more useful is that these are persisted in support of the various use cases identified above.
+Typically domain objects will have little need to interact with the 'CommandContext' and 'Command' directly; what is more useful is that these are persisted in support of the various use cases identified above.